beyond-sharepoint/sp-lookout/README.md

 Q) What browsers are supported?

 A) At this point FireFox/Chrome/Safari desktop are functioning.
 Safari iOS has authentication issues.
 Edge has authentication issues.
-IE11 has display (flexbox) issues.
+IE11 has various display issues.
 As the primary audience will probably desire Edge/IE11 support it is a goal to have it working on these browsers.